 Tackle Rust Spots If you have rust spots on your door, you will need to repair those areas before you paint.
 Use a wire brush or sanding sponge to remove the rust from the door.
 If the rust spot is deep or unable to be resolved with the brush or sanding sponge, then you will need to use a patching product.
 Take a picture of the spot and bring it into your local Ace store to make sure you get the right patching product for the garage door material.

-Apply Paint For our garage product we used Clark and Kensington Exterior Paint and Primer.
+Apply Paint For the garage product we used Clark and Kensington Exterior Paint and Primer.
 The sheen we selected is satin enamel.
 The satin enamel works well here because of how well it cleans.
 A garage door gets hit with a lot of dirt and debris and a satin sheen helps you clean it off easily.
-Start painting at the top right hand corner with a brush.
+Start painting at the top right-hand corner with a brush.
 Once you have the first corner done move to your left, essentially completing the top part of the garage first.
 Once you’ve completed the top row of the garage, lift the door up manually and start on the next section.
 Now moving left to right.
-Essentially, you’re painting in a zig zag manner and with each row complete, you life up the door so you’re not having to bend down to paint.
+Essentially, you’re painting in a zig-zag manner and with each row complete, you lift up the door so you’re not having to bend down to paint.

 Always follow manufactures instructions before using any product.